manarai/scIDiff-VectorField/README.md

-# 🧬 scIDiff: Single-cell Inverse Diffusion
+# 🧬 scIDiff-VectorField: Single-cell Inverse Diffusion

 **scIDiff** is a deep generative framework for modeling, denoising, and inverse-designing single-cell gene expression profiles using **score-based diffusion models**.